-After so much dilly-dallying, self-bashing, and numerous drafts, I finally completed the artwork of my first ever Children's Picture Book, Renzo's Rainbow.
-It's now available digitally on Amazon.
-This book means so much to me.
-I wrote this at a very sad time, when I was depressed and thinking of my father who had passed… Continue reading My first Children’s Picture Book
+(This post contains affiliate links.
+You can find my disclosure at the end of this post.)
+Renzo’s Rainbow, my first Children’s Picture Book After so much dilly-dallying, self-bashing, and numerous drafts, I finally completed the artwork of my first ever Children’s Picture Book, Renzo’s Rainbow.
+It’s now available digitally and in paperback on Amazon.
+This… Continue reading My first Children’s Picture Book

-Just popping in to announce the good news: IT'S NOT JUST SEMANTICS is now LIVE!
+(This post contains affiliate links.
+You can find my disclosure at the end of this post.)
+It’s Not Just Semantics Just popping in to announce the good news: IT’S NOT JUST SEMANTICS is now LIVE!
 Paperback edition will be out soon.
 I had so much fun writing this book.
-It was originally a Wattpad story of mine with a different, angsty, tearful twist, a la telenovela style with a happy ending.
-But writing it in… Continue reading New book!
+It was originally a Wattpad story… Continue reading New book!
 It’s Not Just Semantics

 Surprise, surprise!
 My new book, Chroma Hearts, will be out at the 8Letters LitFest this April!
 I will be one of eight authors launching a book, and I’m thrilled and honored to be among them.
 Cindy dela Cruz of 8Letters has always been supportive of our endeavors, and I’m truly grateful for being a part… Continue reading Chroma Hearts is out!